On-Chain Integration

 When to use

-• You need arbitrary data types beyond a single int224 value.
+- You need arbitrary ABI-encoded data, not just a single numeric value.